 East Branch Organics (shop)

 Located behind Stewart’s gas station— this garden center also sells alcohol!
 They have a liquor shop with a great wine selection, and also stock craft beer and cider.
 The beer and cider selection is on point.
-Nine Pin Rosé Cider, because rosé all day.
+Tons of local craft IPAs, plus Nine Pin Rosé Cider, because rosé all day.

 Get lost in this high end Adirondack furniture store.
 They have expanded to two locations in Keene; both are worth exploring.
 Their speciality is custom made birch furniture, which they craft onsite.
 The curated, multilevel showrooms create a magical, Wes Anderson-like, camp experience.
 Taxidermy and kilim pillows galore.
 They have some high end pieces mixed with more affordable items; well worth a visit.